captainedpanoramix/heap-sort-lesson/Prerequisites.md

 To complete this, learners should have knowledge of the following Python concepts:

 * Control flow
-* Lists
+* Lists and indexes

-and will learn an example of
+* Multiple assignment operator
-* Generator / Iterator
+* (optional) Generator / Iterator